ruby-openid/ruby-openid2/README.md

 <!-- Maintainer Contact Links -->
 [aboutme]: https://about.me/peter.boling
 [coderme]: https://coderwall.com/Peter%20Boling

-## Installing

-Before running the examples or writing your own code you'll need to install the library.
-See the INSTALL file or use rubygems:

-    gem install ruby-openid

-Check the installation:

-    $ irb
-    irb> require 'rubygems'
-    => false
-    irb> gem 'ruby-openid'
-    => true

-The library is known to work with Ruby 1.9.2 and above on Unix, Max OS X and Win32.

 ### Note about the deprecation of stdlib gems `logger`, `rexml`, `net-http`, and `uri`